jballe/plantuml-microsoft-icons/README.md

 Inspired by [plantuml-icon-font-sprites](https://github.com/tupadr3/plantuml-icon-font-sprites), I donwloaded [Microsoft icon set](http://aka.ms/CnESymbols), extracted and made ``.puml`` files.

+Furthermore I have included the [new Office 2019 Icons from this medium article](https://medium.com/jumpto365/need-large-transparent-png-versions-of-the-new-office-365-icons-here-you-go-997c58d32675)

 Both resized images and sprites are available.

 See the [samples](samples/README.md)